emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 []
 ```

-3. Inform `node1` to initiate a connection to other nodes:
+3. Let `node1` initiate a connection to other nodes:

 ```bash
 (node1@127.0.0.1) 1> net_kernel:connect_node('node2@127.0.0.1').